weixiaoqimath/otmol/README.md

+# OTMol

-# OTMol: optimal transport for molecule alignment
+Molecular alignment with optimal transport

-Currently OTMol provides utilities to align isomers.

-## Getting Started
+## Installation

-### Dependencies and requirements

 OTMol depends on the following packages: